achalatsis/News-Spread-Analyzer/README.md

 Prerequisites:
 * python 3
-* simplejson, google-api-python-client, beautifulsoup.
+* simplejson, google-api-python-client, beautifulsoup, readability-lxml.
 You can install them via pip.

+In a file named serviceTokens.py you should declare a variable:
+* readabilityToken, containing your Readability token